Lees Brook Community School is an Academy which is part of the Northworthy Trust and does not select on the basis of ability.

 In categories 2 to 5, when choices have to be made between children satisfying the same criteria, children living nearest to the school, measured by a straight line between their residence and the school, have priority.
 In category 6, places will be allocated in the same order of priority as for categories 2 to 5.
 Where children in category 6 have equal priority, places will be allocated to those living nearest to the school, measured by a straight line between the home address and the school.

-a) The Governing Body Admissions Committee reserves the right to verify information and, if misrepresentation is confirmed, refuse or cancel the place.
+a) The school reserves the right to verify information and, if misrepresentation is confirmed, refuse or cancel the place.

-b) The Governors will not consider more than one application on behalf of the same student in a single academic year unless the Admissions Committee considers there is a significant change in the particular circumstances of that student.
+b) The school will not consider more than one application on behalf of the same student in a single academic year unless the school considers there is a significant change in the particular circumstances of that student.

 Right of Appeal

-Should the Governing Body Admissions Committee be unable to offer places to all students who have applied the parents/guardians will have the right to appeal to:
+Should the school be unable to offer places to all students who have applied those parents/guardians will have the right to appeal to:

 Applications Made Outside of the Normal Round of Admissions

 An application for a place can be made at any point during the school year by stating Lees Brook Community School as a preference on the common application form obtained from and returned to Derby City Council.
-The Governing Body Admissions Committee will consider the application against the above criteria and a place will be offered by Derby City Council if one is available.
+The school will consider the application against the above criteria and a place will be offered by Derby City Council if one is available.